in28minutes/in28minutes.com/flashcard-java-06-PrimitiveDataTypesAndAlternatives.md

   - title: double
     description: Represents a double-precision 64-bit IEEE 754 floating-point number.
 The range is approximately 4.9e-324 to 1.8e+308.
   - title: Typecasting
-    description: Typecasting in Java is the process of converting one data type into another.
+    description: Process of converting one data type into another
   - title: Lossy conversion
-    description: Lossy conversion in Java refers to data compression that results in loss of information.
+    description: Data compression that results in loss of information
   - title: Explicit Cast
-    description: An explicit cast in Java is a type conversion that is explicitly declared by the programmer.
+    description: A type conversion that is explicitly declared by the programmer.
   - title: BigDecimal
     description: BigDecimal is a Java class for precise arithmetic operations on very large or very small numbers.
   - title: Boolean
     description: Boolean in Java is a data type that represents true or false values.
-  - title: What is "||" operator?
+  - title: A "||" operator
-    description: In Java, "||" is a logical operator used for OR operations.
+    description: Logical operator used for OR operations
-  - title: What is "&&" operator?
+  - title: A "&&" operator
-    description: In Java "&&" is a logical operator that performs a "and" operation between two boolean values.
+    description: Logical operator that performs a "and" operation between two boolean values
-  - title: ^ Operator
-    description: ^ is a bitwise operator in Java used for performing XOR operations.
   - title: Not operator
-    description: Not operator in Java is represented by the exclamation mark (!) and is used to negate a boolean value.
+    description: Represented by the exclamation mark (!) and is used to negate a boolean value
-  - title: Short Circuit Operators
-    description: Short Circuit Operators in Java are used for optimizing logical expressions and improving program efficiency.
-  - title: Char
+  - title: char
-    description: Char in Java is a data type that represents a single character.
+    description: Data type that represents a single character
-  - title: Unicode value
-    description: Unicode value in Java is the numeric representation of a character.
 ---